ropensci/MODIStsp/README.md

 An article about `MODIStsp` was also recently published on the "Computers & Geosciences" journal.
 You can find it [here](http://dx.doi.org/10.1016/j.cageo.2016.08.020).

-**Solutions to common installation and processing problems can be found in MODIStsp [FAQ](https://github.com/lbusett/MODIStsp/wiki/)**

 **Please report any problems in our [issues](https://github.com/lbusett/MODIStsp/issues) GitHub page.**